CoverGirl’s First 69-Year-Old Spokesmodel on Defying Ageism

 What is your night-time beauty routine like?

 Very simple.
 I always wash my makeup off, and I put on night cream.
 Always need moisturizer.
 I usually Olay day (Olay Complete All Day) and night cream (Olay Age Defying Night Cream).
 I especially use that when I travel, because it’s a tiny one.
-I’ll just put that one on, and an eye cream on, and lip chap — meaning chapstick.
+I’ll just put that one on, and an eye cream on, and lip chap — meaning ChapStick.
 I sometimes use that word and nobody knows what I mean.

 This interview has been edited and condensed.